dahouabdelghani/arabic_word_embeddings_CNN/README.md

 - Arabic_WE_eval - Arabic Word Embeddings models evaluation using Arabic word analogies
 - Arabic_WE_model - Arabic Word Embeddings models
 - CNN - Convolutional Neural Network to train and evalute Arabic sentiment classification task

-Requirments
+- Weights - best weights from training will be saved in this folder Requirments
 --------------
 - Keras 0.3.3